The Last Time (Taylor Swift song): Critical reception

 In album reviews of Red, some critics selected "The Last Time" as an album highlight.
 Joseph Atilano of The Philippine Inquirer considered it the most mature album track because it "proves [Swift] is ready for the adult-pop realm", which lends her artistic credibility.
 Allison Stewart from The Washington Post similarly lauded it as an album standout, opining that Lightbody's creative input helped Swift accordingly develop her artistry in experimenting with styles beyond country-pop.
 Sharing the same sentiment, James Lachno from The Daily Telegraph commended the production and vocals: "[The song] digs into a hidden side to [Swift's] talent."
-Reviews from Mesfin Fekadu of the Associated Press and Michelle Prosser Times Record News considered "The Last Time" an album highlight, specifically thanks to Lightbody's performance.
+Reviews from Mesfin Fekadu of the Associated Press and Michelle Prosser of Times Record News considered "The Last Time" an album highlight, specifically thanks to Lightbody's performance.
 Randall Roberts of The Los Angeles Times praised the track as "well-crafted" and the refrain as "instantly hummable".

 Other reviewers were less complimentary, taking issue with the duo's vocal performance.
 Billy Dukes of Taste of Country was more critical of the song, as he felt Lightbody dominates the track and Swift "stretches out in the back seat"; he called "The Last Time" the "only pure skip-ahead moment" on Red.
 Perone commented that Lightbody's vocals fit the song better than Swift's, who performs with "a sense of urgency in her singing".
 In a negative review, James Reed from The Boston Globe criticized the duo's singing: "his morose croon sounds dreary alongside her thin, unadorned vocals."
 Tony Clayton-Lea writing for The Irish Times deemed the track and "Everything Has Changed" featuring Ed Sheeran, the other collaboration effort on Red, as Swift's "desperate attempts" to reach out to new audiences.

 Retrospective rankings have considered "The Last Time" one of Swift's weakest songs in her discography.
-Rob Sheffield of Rolling Stone, in a 2021 ranking of Swift's 206-song catalog, ranked the track at number 197; he commented that Swift's and Lightbody's vocals do not complement each other.
-In another 2021 ranking of Swift's 179 songs, Nate Jones from Vulture placed it at number 170 and remarked that it is Red's worst song, criticizing the production "that you've got to slog through to get to the end".
+Rob Sheffield of Rolling Stone, in a 2021 ranking of Swift's 237-song catalog, ranked the track at number 228; he commented that Swift's and Lightbody's vocals do not complement each other.
+In another 2021 ranking of Swift's 207 songs, Nate Jones from Vulture placed it at number 186 and remarked that it is Red's worst song, criticizing the production "that you've got to slog through to get to the end".
 Billboard placed it last on a ranking of all Swift's collaboration singles, deeming it forgettable.
 Alexis Petridis in The Guardian was more positive, placing "The Last Time" 29th out of 44 singles Swift released in a 2019 ranking; while saying that it is not a bad song, Petridis commented that it is not one of Swift's most memorable singles.